dkirkby/E4S/inputs.md

 Once that is working, modify your circuit and code so that, in addition to flashing green when the button is pressed, a red LED flashes whenever the button is released.
 What would you like to happen when you release the button after less than two seconds?
 Can you write code to achieve this?

-*Hint: use a separate GPn pin to control the LED and use a python [for loop](https://wiki.python.org/moin/ForLoop) to flash it.*
+*Hints: Each LED requires a separate GPn pin.
+Use a python [for loop](https://wiki.python.org/moin/ForLoop) to flash an LED some fixed number of times.*